HarshithaSivalingala/cross_versioning/README.md

   - `ML_UPGRADER_MAX_RUNTIME_LOG_CHARS` to control log truncation length
   - `ML_UPGRADER_RUNTIME_CONFIG` to point at a custom config path
 - macOS archive artifacts (`__MACOSX` folders and `._filename` resource forks) and binary `.py` placeholders are automatically skipped during upgrades.

+### Sample Legacy Project

+- The repository ships with `examples/sample_project` and a ready-to-upload archive at `examples/sample_project.zip`.
+- This project covers TensorFlow 1.x, PyTorch, and NumPy deprecations, plus runtime setup commands that generate a synthetic dataset before running a smoke test.
+- Use it to exercise the full upgrade workflow: upload the zip (or point the CLI at the directory), let the agent modernise the code base, then re-run the bundled setup and runtime commands to confirm the upgrade.

 ## Project Structure